andretauffer/git_library/README.md

 Be aware I just started this repo and might be updating it from now on to complete it.
 Testing is still to be updated.

 To get it running run npm install inside the root and inside the client folder.
-Then run follow this READ ME.
+Then follow this READ ME.

 ### to finish the database setup